MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 104,0,xxxx,xx: August 4

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#august-4-2022).

+### Feature updates

+- **Enhance your security on the web**.
+Improvements to **Enhance your security on the web** in *edge://settings/privacy* now include **Basic** as the new default option.
+With this option, Microsoft Edge will apply added security protection to the less visited sites.
+This feature preserves the user experience for the most popular sites on the web.
+For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

+- **Import Chrome data without Chrome during First Run Experience.** This feature lets a user bring in their Chrome data by logging in to their Google account during Microsoft Edge's First Run Experience.
+This feature can be turned off by disabling First Run Experience with the [HideFirstRunExperience](/deployedge/microsoft-edge-policies#hidefirstrunexperience) policy, or by setting [AutoImportAtFirstRun](/deployedge/microsoft-edge-policies#autoimportatfirstrun) to 'DisabledAutoImport'.

+### Policy updates

+#### New policies

+- [AllowedDomainsForApps](/DeployEdge/microsoft-edge-policies#alloweddomainsforapps) - Define domains allowed to access Google Workspace
+- [AskBeforeCloseEnabled](/DeployEdge/microsoft-edge-policies#askbeforecloseenabled) - Get user confirmation before closing a browser window with multiple tabs
+- [BrowserCodeIntegritySetting](/DeployEdge/microsoft-edge-policies#browsercodeintegritysetting) - Configure browser process code integrity guard setting
+- [DoubleClickCloseTabEnabled](/DeployEdge/microsoft-edge-policies#doubleclickclosetabenabled) - Double Click feature in Microsoft Edge enabled (only available in China)
+- [ImportOnEachLaunch](/DeployEdge/microsoft-edge-policies#importoneachlaunch) - Allow import of data from other browsers on each Microsoft Edge launch
+- [QuickSearchShowMiniMenu](/DeployEdge/microsoft-edge-policies#quicksearchshowminimenu) - Enables Microsoft Edge mini menu
+- [PasswordManagerRestrictLengthEnabled](/DeployEdge/microsoft-edge-policies#passwordmanagerrestrictlengthenabled) - Restrict the length of passwords that can be saved in the Password Manager
+- [PDFXFAEnabled](/DeployEdge/microsoft-edge-policies#pdfxfaenabled) - XFA support in native PDF reader enabled
+- [TextPredictionEnabled](/DeployEdge/microsoft-edge-policies#textpredictionenabled) - Text prediction enabled by default

+#### Obsoleted policy

+- [U2fSecurityKeyApiEnabled](/DeployEdge/microsoft-edge-policies#u2fsecuritykeyapienabled) - Allow using the deprecated U2F Security Key API

 ## Version 103.0.1264.77: July 28